merkez/maxmind-databases/readme.md

 To remove that requirement I have created this mini repository to download and release weekly updated databases from MaxMind.

-The workflow file can be run manually and it will run every week at 00.00 on Monday.
+The workflow file can be run manually and it will run every week at 10:18 on Friday.

 All downloaded files can be directly accessed from [RELEASES](https://github.com/mrtrkmnhub/maxmind-databases/releases)